L1fescape/rehearsal/clojure/soundcloud/README.md

-# Soundcloud
+# SoundCloud

-A Clojure library for interacting with the [Soundcloud API](http://developers.soundcloud.com/docs/api/reference).
+A Clojure library for interacting with the [SoundCloud API](http://developers.soundcloud.com/docs/api/reference).

 ## Usage